pdivos/domsync/README.md

 ## Quickstart

-This is a typical Browser-side domsync HTML client app:
+This is the generic Browser-side domsync client:
 ```html
 <html>